Pes Anserine Bursitis

 This cause of medial knee pain can easily be overlooked as it often occurs in conjunction with other pathologies such as OA or MCL sprains.

-First line treatment for pes anserine bursitis involves rest and NSAIDs.
-Physiotherapy is important for correction of biomechanical risk factors, as well as application of modalities that have been shown to reduce inflammation of the bursa, including ice, ultrasound and electrical stimulation.
+First-line treatment for pes anserine bursitis involves rest and NSAIDs.
+Physiotherapy is important for correction of biomechanical risk factors, as well as the application of modalities that have been shown to reduce inflammation of the bursa, including ice, ultrasound and electrical stimulation.
 The need for surgical intervention via decompression or resection of the bursa is rare.

 Summer is a time to have fun and spend time outdoors.
 It is an opportuni...

 Golf: 5 Exercises for a Good Warm-up Before a Game

 Here is a series of exercises that will help you boost your golf game.
 T...

 Here are some exercises to warm up and increase mobility in the lower bo...